 High potential employees are 91% more valuable to a business than non-high potential workers.

-Companies that invest in employee training enjoy 24% more profit margin versus companies that don’t.
+Companies that invest in employee training enjoy a 24% more profit margin versus companies that don’t.

 82 percent of managers, peers and direct reports of trained people witnessed positive behaviors among leaders after they have been through a leadership development program.

 Top talent and effective leaders are required to address a myriad of challenges to position the organization towards success.
-When a company improves their approach to training and developing managers and leaders, the results are astounding.
-The organizations that use assessment centres to develop their managers report higher sales, lower turnover, higher customer satisfaction and lower absenteeism.
+When a company improves its approach to training and developing managers and leaders, the results are astounding.
+The organizations that use assessment centers to develop their managers report higher sales, lower turnover, higher customer satisfaction and lower absenteeism.